AssessmentsCauda equina syndrome

 Now the spinal column is made of 33 vertebrae: 7 cervical, 12 thoracic, 5 lumbar, 5 sacral, and 4 coccygeal.

-Each cervical, thoracic, and lumbar vertebra is separated by an intervertebral disc, which allows for a slight movement of the vertebrae, and act as a shock absorber.
+Other than C1 and C2, each two adjacent vertebrae are, separated by an intervertebral disc, which allows for a slight movement of the vertebrae, and acts as a shock absorber.

 The sacral and coccygeal vertebrae are fused together to form the sacral bone and coccyx, or tailbone respectively.